 I remember the jolting and silly-sounding alarm tune on my cell phone at 4:30 a.m.
 I remember the emotional and private minutes I spent in the bathroom taking one last look at the familiar image in the mirror.
 I remember the tears.

 I remember my surgeon asking me what procedure I was to have that day and how I could not bring myself to say the words out loud.
 He gently patted my legs, said the words for me and told me I’d be fine.
 I remember wondering how he could possibly know that.

 I remember a hospital chaplain peeking in the doorway and solemnly asking if we would like a prayer, making me realize this was a pretty major surgery.
-Hubby said yes.
+Dear hubby said yes.

 I remember being wheeled briskly away down a long hallway and into a brightly lit room that felt cold and sterile.
 And scary.